BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Quickly you’ll run into this historic cowboy camp underneath the rock overhang, with a fence and barbed wire hanging off it.

 This was once an actual cowboy camp.
 Believe it or not, this desolate country was an open cattle range.
-Cowboys set up their camp here because it provided shelter and it had a nearby spring, after which this trail is named.
+Cowboys set up their camp here because it provided shelter and had a nearby spring, after which this trail is named.

 When Canyonlands became a national park in the 1970s, they kicked out the cows and cowboys but preserved the camp they left behind as historical.